DanalEstes/TAMV/README.md

 **You can find me (H2B) on the [Jubilee Discord Server](https://discord.gg/XkphRqb) and I'll be more than glad to help you get things up and running.**

-# TAMV Beta in Action (click on image to head to YouTube video)
+# TAMV Beta in Action
+We've got a short walkthrough of TAMV in operation up on YouTube, and there you can see a real-time setup and alignment for a 3 tool printer.
+Click on the image to head over there!
 <p align="center">
 <a href="https://youtu.be/1nGc_hFzK0s?t=5"><img src="video_cap.png">
 </p>